 I hope you visit this museum.
 Tell me later how was your experience.

-Sure.
-I’m cute and cuddly, so here is the link for my Google Photos album created for one of my visits to the museum:
+I’m cute and cuddly, so here is the link for my Google Photos album created after one of my visits to the museum:

 Almost 300 photos.